GraphXAIN: Narratives to Explain Graph Neural Networks: Methods

 \begin{definition}[GraphXAIN] A GraphXAIN is a XAI Narrative tailored for graph-structured data. \end{definition}

 Our solution involves converting subgraph structures and feature importance metrics derived from graph explainers into GraphXAINs - coherent natural language narratives.
-The workflow, presented in Figure \ref{fig:workflow}, begins with the training of a GNN classification model on a relational graph dataset.
+The workflow, presented in Figure \ref{fig:workflow}, begins with the training of a GNN model on a relational graph dataset for classification or regression tasks.
 Our approach is not limited to pure graphs; data can include associated node and edge features.
 Further, using the graph explainer method, we extract relevant subgraphs and feature importances.
-These technical outputs are then transformed and prompted into an LLM for further inference.
-The LLM generates a natural language narrative that explains the prediction of the target node's label, highlighting the contributions of specific neighbouring nodes, corresponding edges, and node features in a context-dependent manner, resulting in a coherent cause-and-effect narrative presented to the end user.
+The subgraph, along with feature importance, are then transformed and prompted into an LLM for further inference.
+The LLM is guided to generate a natural language narrative that explains the prediction of the target node's label or score, highlighting the contributions of specific neighbouring nodes, corresponding edges, and node features in a context-dependent manner, resulting in a coherent cause-and-effect narrative presented to the end user.

-Importantly, our framework is agnostic to the graph data type, graph model, and graph explainer, allowing its application across various graph scenarios.
+Importantly, our framework is agnostic to the graph data type, graph model, performed task (classification and regression), and graph explainer, allowing its application across various graph scenarios and applications.
 By translating technical explanations into coherent narratives, we aim to make graph model explanations more intuitive and accessible for practitioners.